Grade 1-D Diesel

 Performance Characteristics

-Cleaner Combustion: Lower particulate formation and carbon deposits
+Lower particulate formation

 Refining & Production Process

-Winter diesel blending with Grade 2-D
+Winter diesel blends (blended with Grade 2-D)

 High-speed diesel engines

-Emergency generators and backup power
+Emergency power generators

 Comparison: Grade 1-D vs Grade 2-D